johanbook/docs/network/http.md

 The SSL certificates are issued by a Certificate Authority (CA) and can verify that the public key is authentic.

+### SSL Termination

+SSL termination is the point where HTTPS is decrypted to HTTP.

 ## Encodings

 There are a few different common types of content encodings in HTTP (MIMEs).
 The